-Online Grooming Keeping Your Family Safe is targeted at Parents to support them in keeping their children safe online.
+Online Grooming Keeping Your Family Safe is targeted at Parents and front line workers to support everyone to keep children safe online.
 The first half of the session discusses how young people are targeted by online by groomers and befriended.
-The second part is delivered by the Community Safety team’s Cyber Crime Advisers, who make parents aware of some of the websites young people may be accessing, the dangers around these and how to add security settings to technology in the home, to keep children safe.
+The second part is delivered by the Community Safety team’s Cyber Crime Advisors, who make parents aware of some of the websites young people may be accessing, the dangers around these and how to add security settings to technology in the home, to keep children safe.

 Sessions are open for groups of parents to book directly or for schools and community groups to arrange a group session with parents at a date and time that is suitable.

 Some feedback from parents and front line workers who attended training in 2018: